 Fun right?
 A little Christmas joy along with an easy way to keep the children behaving for about a month.
 What could possibly be wrong with this seemingly harmless practice?
 I say plenty.

-I have argued against the Santa Claus lie – the practice of tricking your children into believing that Santa Claus is literally real – elsewhere (in 2009 and 2010 ).
+I have argued against the Santa Claus lie – the practice of tricking your children into believing that Santa Claus is literally real – elsewhere (in 2009, 2010 and in my book The Myths that Stole Christmas).
 My argument is threefold.
-It’s a lie, it threatens your parental trustworthiness, and it encourages credulity.
+It’s a lie (that does not encourage imagination), it threatens your parental trustworthiness, and it encourages credulity.
 But The Elf on the Shelf is basically a steroid shot for the Santa Lie—a physical reminder of the Santa lie in your house for a whole month.
 So it should not be surprising that my objections to the practices surrounding The Elf on the Shelf are similar.

 First, it most certainly is a lie.
 Of course, not all lies are morally wrong.
 Lies done for noble or monumental purposes are morally excusable, sometimes even morally praiseworthy.
 But the fun you have tricking your children into believing something false is not a noble cause; don't fool yourself – you're not saving any lives.